dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### Adding the buildpack

-Buildpacks are responsible for transforming deployed code into a slug, which can then be executed on a dyno.
-Buildpacks are composed of a set of scripts, and depending on the programming language, the scripts will retrieve dependencies, output generated assets or compiled code, and more.
+Buildpacks are responsible for generate assets or compiled code.

 For more information browse the [Heroku documentation](https://devcenter.heroku.com/articles/buildpacks)

-To deploy we are using this [webpack](https://github.com/MartinNowak/heroku-buildpack-d), the heroku-buildpack-vibe.d.
+For deployement the [Vibe.d buildpack](https://github.com/MartinNowak/heroku-buildpack-d) can be used :

 ```
 $ heroku buildpacks:set https://github.com/MartinNowak/heroku-buildpack-d
 ```
 By default the buildpack uses the latest dmd compiler.
-It is possible to use gdc or ldc and to choose a specific compiler versions by adding a .d-compiler file to your project.
+It is possible to use gdc or ldc and to choose a specific compiler versions by adding a `.d-compiler` file to your project.
-Use dmd, ldc, or gdc to select the latest or dmd-2.068.2, ldc-0.16.0, or gdc-4.9.2 to select a specific version of a compiler.
+Use `dmd`, `ldc`, or `gdc` to select the latest or dmd-2.068.2, ldc-0.16.0, or gdc-4.9.2 to select a specific version of a compiler.

 ### Deploy the code

 Proceed in your usual git habit and write awesome code.

-To release a new version, just push the newest version to the heroku endpoint.
+To release a new version, just push the newest version to the Heroku endpoint.

 ```
 $ git add .